Apple Spice Muffins are loaded with fresh apples and lots of cinnamon spice flavors! These light, moist, muffins are topped with a cinnamon streusel!

 - Preheat oven to 375 degrees.
 Spray a muffin tin with cooking spray or use liners.

 - In a large mixing bowl, combine flour, baking powder, baking soda, salt, cinnamon, and nutmeg.

 - In a separate mixing bowl, cream together butter, white sugar, and brown sugar.
 Beat in eggs and vanilla until well mixed.

 - Stir in apples and gradually add in flour mixture.
 Set aside.

-- Prepare streusel topping by combining, sugars, cinnamon, oats, flour, and melted butter and mix until combined.
+- In a small bowl add the sugars, cinnamon, oats, flour, and melted butter and mix until combined.

 - Cool in pan about 5 minutes before removing.
 Continue cooling on the wire rack.